 How to spot-clean white leather

-How to clean white leather can depend on what you are trying to clean up.
-You can buy leather spot-cleaners from other retailers, but there are also home-brew solutions for specific spot stains and how to clean them from the material.
+Cleaning white leather can depend on what you are trying to clean up.
+You can buy leather spot-cleaners from other retailers, but there are also home-brew solutions for specific spot stains and the best way to remove them from the material.
 You’ll also need a rag or wiper.

 Tough stains – Mix one part lemon juice to one part cream of tartar.
 Dab a rag into this mixture and wipe onto the leather.
 Wait for half an hour then refer to the deep clean above.